DavidAStevenson/alphabet-pingpong/README.md

 sub alphabet.* 90
 ```

-- Note, the alphabet-relay can be manually seeded by publishing to an alphabet.<letter> topic, as follows:
+- Note, the up.sh script is set to have the pingpong kicked-off automatically, but the alphabet-relay could be manually seeded by publishing to an alphabet.<letter> topic, as follows:

 ```
 pub alphabet.A 1